svin24/svin24.github.io/content/blog/Open-sourcing-video-games.md

 extract the assets, or supply their own community-made assets.
 This is a popular approach among open source games, and gives you most of the benefits and few of the drawbacks.
 You'll join the ranks of our DOOM and Quake examples, as well as
-Amnesia: the Dark Descent, System Shock, and Wolfenstein 3D.
+Amnesia: the Dark Descent, System Shock, Duke Nukem 3D, and Wolfenstein 3D.

 Games like this enjoy a long life as their software is more easily ported to new platforms and shared with other users.
 DOOM runs on phones, digital cameras,